GuillaumeCandela/GuillaumeCandela.github.io/_projects/5_project.md

 ## Methodology and Approach

 ### Phase 1: Corpus Curation and Setup (January–February 2026)
-- Select 165 representative documents (approximately 41,000 pages) covering six handwriting styles
+- Select 165 representative documents (thousands of pages) covering six handwriting styles
 - Catalogue and prepare metadata in collaboration with ANA archivists
 - Initial coordination workshop with Cardiff University, AmoxcAI-Lab (Mexico), and Paraguayan teams